 Pigs should have materials like straw to chew and manipulate.
 Piglets should not be cruelly mutilated in the first weeks of their lives.
 In contrast to factory farming, good animal welfare reduces stress, injury and disease, decreasing the need to use antibiotics routinely.

 Over 213,000 of you agree.

 Results so far

-Thanks to your signatures, one of the world’s largest pork producers, CP Food, has committed to give pigs better lives.
+Thanks to your signatures, one of the world’s largest pork producers, CP Food, has committed to giving pigs better lives.
 They’re doing by this by getting them out of cages and into groups, where they can socialise and exhibit natural behaviours.

 America’s largest supermarket chain, Kroger, also recently committed to ending the confinement of pregnant pigs in their fresh pork supply chain by 2025.
 This was the results of more than 72,000 people in the US signing our petition asking Kroger to use their buying power to raise pigs right